DefinedNet/nebula-docs/README.md

 >
 > The current page should have reloaded by now

 Refresh your browser to work around this warning.
 The correctly rendered page will display after one or two refreshes.
+Upstream issue: https://github.com/withastro/astro/issues/1803